darriagada/Decay-Textures/README.md

 # Gritkit
-An evergrowing collection of grungy textures I create sporadically from photos, dirt, spills, etc.
+A collection of grungy textures I create sporadically from photos, dirt, spills, etc.

-Features raster and vector editions.
+It features raster and vector editions.

 ### To-do
 - [ ] Add visual examples